oracle-livelabs/apex/object-storage-workflow/create-form/create-form.md

     ![Project File Upload](images/new-modal-page.png " ")

-9. Return to Page 11
+9. Return to Page 11.

     ![Page 11](images/page-11.png " ")

 10. Hide all the page items we do not wish to display to our end users.
-You can multi-select and set type to hidden
+You can multi-select and set type to hidden.

     ![Hide unwanted page items](images/hide-page-items.png " ")

-11. Default the requestor to the current logged in user
+11. Default the requestor to the current logged in user.

     ![Default Requestor](images/default-requestor.png " ")

     ![Set Default User](images/requestor-app-user.png " ")

-12. Save and run from page 3 or refresh the browser and check how the form looks now
+12. Save and run from page 3 or refresh the browser and check how the form looks now.

     ![Modal Page Update](images/modal-page-update.png " ")

-13. We can also change the text of the "Save" button from Apply Changes to "Submit"
+13. We can also change the text of the "Save" button from Apply Changes to "Submit".

     ![New Submit Button](images/submit-button.png " ")